mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 The ADB-602 is a standard design used, with local modifications, on
 many worlds.
 Its primary tasks are coastal patrol, territorial and fishery
 protection plus general law enforcement.
-The ADB-602 is used by ‘wet’
+The ADB-602 is used by 'wet'
 navies, coast guard and maritime law enforcement agencies.
 It is lightly
 armed and thus not well suited to a straight combat role but on many
 worlds vessels of this sort are the only maritime combatants available.